blog posts

 Internetwork Operating System (IOS)

-IOS is the main operating system that the router works with.
-IOS loads in the boot processor process.
-Usually, the size is between 2 and 5 MB, but it can be much larger depending on the router series.
-IOS is currently on version 12, and Cisco releases sub-versions such as 12.1, 12.3 every few months to fix minor bugs and add additional features.
+IOS is currently on version 12, and Cisco releases sub-versions such as 12.1 and 12.3 every few months to fix minor bugs and add additional features.

 RXBoot image

 The RXBoot image, also known as the Bootloader, is nothing more than a cut-down version of iOS in the router (read-only memory) of the router.
-If you do not have a flashcard to load iOS, you can configure the router to load RXBoot image, which allows you to perform minor operations and up and down various relationships.
+If you do not have a flashcard to load iOS, you can configure the router to load an RXBoot image, which allows you to perform minor operations and set up and down various relationships.

 RAM (Random Access Memory)

 RAM, or random access memory, is where the iOS router and the configuration file are loaded.
-It works just like your computer’s memory, where the operating system loads with various programs.
+It works like your computer’s memory, where the operating system loads with various programs.
 The amount of RAM your router needs depends on the size of your IOS image and configuration file.
-To show the amount of RAM we are discussing, in most cases, 12 to 16 MB is enough for smaller routers (up to 1600 series).
-Larger routers with larger IOS images, on the other hand, require 32 to 64 MB.
-Routing tables are also stored in the system RAM, so you will obviously need more RAM if you have large and complex routing tables.

 (Non-Volatile RAM) NVRAM

-NVRAM is a special memory in which the router holds its configuration.
+NVRAM is a special memory that the router uses to store its configuration.
 When you configure the router and then save the configuration, it is saved in NVRAM.
 This memory is not large at all compared to the system RAM.
 The Cisco 1600 series is only 8 KB, while on larger routers, such as the 2600 series, it is 32 KB.
-Typically, when a router is set up, it loads the configuration file from NVRAM to configure the router after loading the IOS image.
-NVRAM will not be erased when the router is reloaded or even turned off.

 (Read-Only Memory) ROM